Australia's largest independent migration law firm. Open 7 days! Book here.

 Need help?
 We are available 7 days a week.

-Are you considering applying for an Australian Partner visa and wondering how long the process will take?
-Look no further.
-In this comprehensive piece, we will delve into the factors that impact the processing times of Australian Partner visas, providing you with valuable insights and guidance to help you navigate the application process with confidence.
+Are you considering applying for an Australian Partner visa and wondering how long the process might take?
+Understanding the factors that influence these timeframes is a critical first step.
+In this comprehensive guide, we will go over the key elements that impact the processing of Australian Partner visas, providing you with valuable insights to help you navigate the application journey with confidence.

-No matter what stage you are at in your Australian Partner Visa process, we can help you create a complete and robust application to give you the best chance of approval.
-Contact Australian Migration Lawyers about your Australian Partner visa application now.
+No matter what stage you are at in your Australian Partner Visa process, the team at Australian Migration Lawyers can help you prepare a complete and robust application to maximise your prospects of a successful outcome.
+Contact us about your Australian Partner visa application now.

 A Partner visa enables Australian citizens, Australian permanent residents or an eligible New Zealand citizen to sponsor their foreign partner to become an Australian permanent resident.
 As a permanent resident, you can live, work and travel in and out of Australia without restriction.
 You can also access Medicare and are eligible for domestic fees across Australian education institutions.
 Permanent residents can also apply for Australian citizenship after two years.